nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 This window shows you the individual patient profile picture and personal details in an easy to read manner.

-* It also contains details of each visit stored in visitation logs sorted by descending date order in DD/MM/YYYY format (i.e. The most recent visit will appear at the top).
+* If applicable, the profile contains details of each visit stored in visitation logs sorted by descending date order in DD/MM/YYYY format (i.e. The most recent visit will appear at the top).

 * The index used to access each visitation log is also shown after the words 'Visitation Log'.